-At the time of the administration of the survey, only 9 students in the online class were still active, and only 11 students in the face-to-face class were still active.
+For both years of the Engineering Graphics curriculum, a student survey as administered at the end of the semester to assess student usage of and satisfaction with the various course resources, student opinions of their learning, and overall satisfaction with the course.
+For the Fall 2015 implementation, at the time of the administration of the survey, only 9 students in the online class were still active, and only 11 students in the face-to-face class were still active.
 For the face-to-face section, 8 of the 11 active students completed the survey.
 For the online section, all 9 active students completed the survey.
+For the Fall 2016 implementation all students who are still active at the end of the semester (18 for the face-to-face section and 11 for the online section).

+Student Background

-Student Background: The online students had a different profile than students in the FTF course who responded to the survey.
-The former were much less likely than the FTF students to be taking all their courses at Cañada College and although they had more semesters ahead of them before transfer than the FTF students they were more likely to have transfer plans in engineering.
-Additionally, the online students were more diverse in terms of whether and how much they worked and in terms of how much time they reported spending on the course/week.
-By contrast, the FTF students, with one exception, spent the same amount of time on the course each week, most of them did not work and only one of them worked more than 20 hours a week.
+For both Fall 2015 and Fall 2016, the online students had a different profile than students in the F2F course.
+The former were much less likely than the F2F students to be taking all their courses at Cañada College and had more semesters ahead of them before transfer than the F2F students.
+Additionally, the online students were more diverse in terms of whether and how much they worked.
+Students in both face-to-face and online sections reported comparable average number of hours spent on the course but the variations in the hours spent on the class are high for both groups.
+For instance, for Fall 2016, the average number of hours spent on the course was 13.22 (with a standard deviation of 11.02) for the face-to-face students and 12.0 (with a standard deviation of 12.32) for the online students.

-Online Students' Preparation and Experience: More than half of the online students reported enrolling because they wanted to take the course from Professor A while one-third took the course because their schedules did not allow for them to take the class FTF.
+Online Students' Preparation and Experience

+For the Fall 2015 pilot implementation, more than half of the online students reported enrolling because they wanted to take the course from Professor A while one-third took the course because their schedules did not allow for them to take the class F2F.
 While one-third of the class had no previous online course taking experience, the students who had taken classes online in the past had a strong track record of completing these courses with a passing grade.
 All the students who had prior online experience found the class to be highly effective (5 responses) or effective (1) compared to previous online courses they had taken.
 They attributed their satisfaction to the effectiveness of Professor A and the resources he had developed for the course.
 The only major technical problem that several online students experienced concerned downloading SolidWorks.